matiasburni/manager-README/README.md

 **People first**.
 I like people and technology.
 Being an engineer manager combines both.
 We're complex systems, with commonalities and differences, in constant evolution.
 Reading what's around me is a challenge; people are my main challenge.
 Projects come and go (don't misread this, I believe in excellence).
 Side note...
 I consider that in the software industry, we're a bit spoiled and that in some cases, we lose contact with reality; I try to be honest with my truth and transmit that to people.

+**Written ideas are better**.
+I prefer written ideas, it gives me time to think more deeply.
+My brain is a storm of ideas, so writing is good for me to organize my ideas and to understand other's ideas.

 ## Strengths.
 * Hard worker.
 I will always try, over and over.
-* Create bonds across teams/organizations.
-I like connecting people and connecting to people.
+* Order.
+I make lists and I use clear visual tools to understand and share ideas.
 * Customer-oriented.
-I want to understand what you need deeply.
+I want to understand what you need.
+* Easy going.
+I pay a lot of attention to the mood of people, I try and then observe reactions, for me guaranteeing a good atmosphere is key, but don't get me wrong, I won't sugarcoat a message just for the sake of being cool.

 ## Weaknesses
 * My personal recognition.
   * I usually put people's achievements over mine, to the point that I rarely take credit for my achievements.
 * Clarity sharing strategies orally.
   * Speaking, I could look messy even if my proposal is evident in my brain.
 I tend to write a lot because this process helps me organize the pitch. (if you see long agendas, don't worry is more a script than something for you).
-  * I provide too much context before going to the point in some cases.
+  * In some cases I provide too much context before going to the point.
   * I use too much "I don't know" when in fact, I know.
   * Being a non-English speaker doesn't help here.
+* Networking.
+  * It used to be a strength, but with age, I tend to valuate focus time which collides with the creation of bonds across teams/organizations.
+Now it's conscious and planned action.
 * English.
   * As a non-English native speaker in some cases my vocabulary is very simple and my perspectives could sound a bit opinionated.